O-Level Chemistry QA Table & Qualitative Analysis Toolkit (6092 Paper 3)

 TL;DR

-SEAB’s 2026 O-Level Chemistry syllabus (6092) keeps qualitative analysis (QA) at the heart of Paper 3, complete with supplied QA notes and fifteen percent Planning marks.
+SEAB’s 2026 O-Level Chemistry syllabus (6092) keeps qualitative analysis (QA) at the heart of Paper 3, complete with supplied QA notes and a 15% Planning weighting.

 Score MMO and PDO by sequencing confirmatory tests logically, writing concise observation phrases, and tabulating results with clear headings.

-ACE commentary should justify inferences, reconcile ambiguous tests, and recommend refinements grounded in syllabus safety and analytical guidance.
+ACE commentary should justify inferences, reconcile ambiguous tests, and recommend refinements grounded in practical constraints.

 Tie Back to the Experiments Hub